 In Texas, the main electricity grid is operated by the Electricity Reliability Council of Texas ("ERCOT") and is largely isolated from the interconnected power systems serving the eastern and western U.S. The isolation means that the ERCOT grid is not subject to Federal Energy Regulatory Commission oversight and is, for the most part, dependent on its own resources to meet electricity needs.
-Without using long term fixed price contracts, ERCOT has achieved large scale wind development.
+Without using long-term fixed price contracts, ERCOT has achieved large scale wind development and utility-scale solar is becoming increasingly prominent.